 - Foundation News & Commentary magazine interviewed White at the time he received the Council on Foundations' 2002 Distinguished Grantmaker Award.

-- The Community Foundation Network (CFN) — an organization that promotes the community foundation field in the U.K. — gave the first-ever Beacon Award for Services to Community Philanthropy to Mott President and CEO William S. White.
+- The Community Foundation Network (CFN) — an organization that promotes the community foundation field in the U.K. — gave the first-ever Beacon Award for Services to Community Philanthropy to White.
 Presented during the Beacon Prize celebration in London, White was honored for his “creative and innovative approach to leveraging new money into communities.”
 [November 2010]

 - View a video of the Beacon Award ceremony in London.
 [3:16]

-- Read an article about the award on the Philanthropy UK Web site.
+- Read an article about the award on the Philanthropy Impact website.